1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-An entry-level cuvée named after Lulu and Lucien, the founders of the estate.
-Delicate on the nose, harmonious red, refined, this cuvée is perfect to open while waiting for the others.
+An elegant entry-level wine named after Lulu and Lucien, the founders of the estate.
+With a delicate bouquet, harmonious red fruit, and refined character, this is the perfect wine to enjoy while waiting for the others.

 About the estate: